Alistair-Turcan/iRibo/README.md

 Recommendation:
 - Trim low-quality reads and adapters from ribo-seq samples in FASTQ format for best alignment.
+- Choose a transcriptome that is as comprehensive as possible, for both read mapping and iRibo.

 Note:
 - Ensure genome, annotations, and transcriptome have consistent chromosome identifiers, e.g., >chr1 in genome should match chr1 in annotations.